Xhavit Bajrami

-Xhavit Bajrami (born October 30, 1975) is an Albanian-Swiss former kickboxer who competed in the heavyweight division.
+Xhavit Bajrami (born October 30, 1975) is a Swiss former kickboxer who competed in the heavyweight division.
 A Seido karate practitioner and Andy Hug student, Bajrami built up an undefeated record domestically before he was recruited by K-1 where he won the K-1 Braves '99 tournament and finished as runner-up in two other tournaments.
 He is also a two-time Muay Thai world champion, having won the ISKA World Super Heavyweight title in 2004 and the WKN World Super Heavyweight strap in 2010.

 Early life

 A Kosovar Albanian, Bajrami was born in Dumosh, SFR Yugoslavia (now Kosovo) in 1975.
 He relocated to Switzerland where he began practicing Seido karate and eventually kickboxing.